Toy Story (franchise): Toy Story 5 (2026)

 In February 2019, Allen expressed interest in doing a fifth film.
 He explained that, since Toy Story 4 released the series from being constrained to trilogy status, he did not "see any reason why they wouldn't do it".
 On The Ellen DeGeneres Show that May, Hanks said Toy Story 4 would be the final installment in the franchise, but producer Mark Nielsen disclosed the possibility of a fifth film, as Pixar was not ruling it out.
 In February 2023, Disney CEO Bob Iger announced that the franchise would continue with additional films, while Allen confirmed his return as the voice of Buzz.
 Later in the month, Pixar CCO and franchise alumnus Pete Docter stated the film would be "surprising" and would have "cool things you've never seen before".
 In June 2023, Docter confirmed Woody would return in the film.
 In April 2024, it was revealed the film would release on June 19, 2026.
 In June 2024, Docter revealed that Andrew Stanton was directing the film.
 In August 2024, at the D23 Expo, it was revealed that the plot would involve the toys fighting technology, and would also involve an army of Buzz Lightyear toys controlled by computers.
-In addition, McKenna Harris would co-direct the film.
+In addition, Kenna Harris would co-direct the film.
 In April 2025, Tim Allen confirmed that Woody and Buzz Lightyear would reunite in the film.
 In June 2025, Docter confirmed that Joan Cusack would return to voice Jessie, while also confirming the return of Mr. Potato Head, Slinky Dog, Rex, Hamm and Bo Peep.

+Possible Future films

+In April 2026, ahead of the release of Toy Story 5, director Andrew Stanton revealed that brainstorming sessions that generated enough narrative material to potentially explore two more sequels.
+Stanton also hinted that the future sequels will likely shift away from Bonnie and center on a completely different character.
+How ever as of 2026 Pixar has not yet officially confirmed any sequels yet.